az-digital/arizona-bootstrap/site/docs/2.0/getting-started/javascript.md

 ## No Special Fallbacks when JavaScript is Disabled

-{{ .Site.Title }}'s plugins don't fall back particularly gracefully when JavaScript is disabled.
+{{< ourname >}}'s plugins don't fall back particularly gracefully when JavaScript is disabled.
 If you care about the user experience in this case, use [`<noscript>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) to explain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.

 {{< callout warning >}}
 ##### Third-party Libraries

-**{{ .Site.Title }} does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
+**{{< ourname >}} does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
 Despite `.noConflict` and namespaced events, there may be compatibility problems that you need to fix on your own.
 {{< /callout >}}

 ## Util

-All {{ .Site.Title }}'s JavaScript files depend on `util.js` and it has to be included alongside the other JavaScript files.
+All {{< ourname >}}'s JavaScript files depend on `util.js` and it has to be included alongside the other JavaScript files.
 If you're using the compiled (or minified) `bootstrap.js`, there is no need to include this—it's already there.

 `util.js` includes utility functions and a basic helper for `transitionEnd` events as well as a CSS transition emulator.
 It's used by the other plugins to check for CSS transition support and to catch hanging transitions.